The property check in inventory

-How are check in`s performed?
+How are check in inventories performed?

-The check in should be performed with the tenant or a tenant representative before they have moved in.
-The clerk will meet either one at the property and perform the check in together.
+The check in inventory should be performed with the tenant or a tenant representative before they have moved in.
+The inventory clerk will meet either one at the property and perform the check in together.
 This will also give the clerk time to go through the inventory and point out any potential issues with the tenant or representative.

-The clerk will also elaborate on what is `fair wear and tear` and what is not.
+The inventory clerk will also elaborate on what is `fair wear and tear` and what is not.
 For example, a clerk would explain that putting extra picture hooks or nails on the wall is not considered as `fair wear and tear`, and the tenant would either need to get permission from the Landlord, or if a managed property- the agent.
-There are Rental contracts that have clauses pertaining to fixtures on the walls, and the tenant is advised to read them.
+There are rental contracts that have clauses pertaining to fixtures on the walls, and the tenant is advised to read them.